This book contains excerpts from A Tufte-style Book

 Designing a map involves bringing together a number of elements and making a large number of decisions.
 The elements of design fall into several broad topics, each of which has its own theory, its own research agenda, and its own best practices.
 That said, there are synergistic effects between these elements, meaning that the overall design process is not just working on each element one at a time, but an iterative feedback process of adjusting each to achieve the desired gestalt.

-Maps of the world or large areas are often either political or physical.
+.
 The most important purpose of the political map is to show territorial borders; the purpose of the physical is to show features of geography such as mountains, soil type, or land use including infrastructures such as roads, railroads, and buildings.
 Topographic maps show elevations and relief with contour lines or shading.
 Geological maps show not only the physical surface, but characteristics of the underlying rock, fault lines, and subsurface structures.

 From the last quarter of the 20th century, the indispensable tool of the cartographer has been the computer.
 Much of cartography, especially at the data-gathering survey level, has been subsumed by Geographic Information Systems (GIS).
 The functionality of maps has been greatly advanced by technology simplifying the superimposition of spatially located variables onto existing geographical maps.
 Having local information such as rainfall level, distribution of wildlife, or demographic data integrated within the map allows more efficient analysis and better decision making.
 In the pre-electronic age such superimposition of data led Dr. John Snow to identify the location of an outbreak of cholera.
 Today, it is used by agencies of humankind, as diverse as wildlife conservationists and militaries around the world.